Annual Barnegat Bay Festival

 (Click here) 2016 Vendors information & application form

 guardians of Barnegat Bay Awards

 The Festival is also the perfect venue to honor those who have made significant contributions to protect the environment.
 The Guardian of Barnegat Bay awards are presented annually to individuals and/or groups making a significant contribution to the protection of the Barnegat Bay.
-Recipients will be honored in three separate categories: Lifetime Achievement, Community Caretaker, and Government Leading by Example.
+Recipients have been honored in three separate categories: Lifetime Achievement, Community Caretaker, and Government Leading by Example.
+In 2013, the Pete McLain Young Environmental Steward award was presented for the first time.
+This will now be an ongoing addition to the Guardian of Barnegat Bay awards.
 The awardees are selected by the Partnership’s Advisory Committee, which consists of representatives from federal, state, and local government agencies, academic institutions, and non-governmental organizations.

 Check out the Barnegat Bay Passport to a Greener Community -- created for the 12th Annual Barnegat Bay Festival in 2009 but designed to be used as a guide for living bay-friendly year round.
 Use it to get great tips on going green in all areas of your life and to get to know the multitude of amazing non-profits and government groups working to protect the resources of our area.